Powerlearnproject/se-day1-assignment-Betty20000/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 1. Vague - "Tell me about AI."
-2. Clear,specific and detatailed Improved prompt- "Provide a detailed explanation of artificial intelligence, covering its history, major subfields, and current applications in healthcare and finance."
+2. Clear,specific and detailed Improved prompt- "Provide a detailed explanation of artificial intelligence, covering its history, major subfields, and current applications in healthcare and finance."